 After pressing the New or Edit buttons in the main view, you will see button pages with which you can program bars to your piece of metronomic music.

-Here is the first page of buttons.
-With these buttons you can program bars with time signatures in which the lower numeral is either 4 or 8.
+With the buttons in the first page you can program bars with time signatures in which the lower numeral is either 4 or 8.

 You can change to other pages of bar buttons by moving your finger in left-right direction on the screen.

-Here is the second page of buttons.
-With these buttons you can program bars with time signatures in which the lower numeral is either 2, 16, or 32.
+The second page has buttons to program bars with time signatures in which the lower numeral is either 2, 16, or 32.

 There are also buttons to program rests to the sequence of bars.